naninovel/docs/docs/guide/integration-options.md

 ```

 ## Disable Title Menu
 A built-in title menu implementation will be automatically shown when the engine is initialized, while you'll most likely have your own title menu.
-To prevent the menu from appearing, create an empty implementation (eg, a prefab with an empty gameobject) of the `ITitleMenu` and add it as a custom UI.
-For more information on creating custom UI implementations, check the [UI Customization](/guide/ui-customization.md) guide.
+You can either modify or completely replace the built-in title menu using [UI customization feature](/guide/ui-customization.md) or just disable it by turning off `Show Title UI` toggle in the engine configuration menu.

 ## Engine Objects Layer
 You can set a specific [layer](https://docs.unity3d.com/Manual/Layers.html) for all the objects created by the engine via configuration menu.